What are your charges?

 What happens if I can’t make a class?

 If you can't make a class, don’t worry, just let us know.
-You will automatically recieve the summary sheet by email and videos so that you can practice what we have covered in your absence at home.
+You will have access to the online learning portal so that you can practice what we have covered in your absence at home.
 If you struggle with any of the behaviours, you can get in touch through the week and we can explain them in more depth to you.

 Please note that you will not receive a refund for any missed classes.